 Individuals who refuse or fail a breath or blood test following a DWI arrest

-may have their driver’s license suspended between 90 days and two
+may have their driver’s license suspended for 90 days and two years.

-years.
-Refusal or failure of this BAC chemical test will also lead to
+Refusal or failure of this BAC chemical test will also lead to an automatic

-an automatic one-year disqualification for those with a commercial driver’s
+one-year disqualification for those with a commercial driver’s license (CDL).

 If your driver’s license has been suspended as a result of a DWI

 15 days from the date of the arrest to request a